racket/racket/racket/src/cs/README.txt

      - The implementation of engines and continuations uses its own flag to protect regions where an engine timeout should not happen, such as when the metacontinuation is being manipulated.
-       That flag is managed by `start-uninterrupted` and `end-uninterrupted` in "rumble/interrupt.ss".
+       That flag is managed by `start-engine-uninterrupted` and `end-engine-uninterrupted` in "rumble/interrupt.ss".

        It may be tempting to use that flag for other purposes, as a cheap way to disable thread swaps.
-For now, don't do that.
+Don't do that.

 Performance Notes
 -----------------